 “Rabbi Yochanan said: If one is left a fortune by his parents and wishes to waste it, he can wear linen garments, he can use glassware, and he can hire workers but not stay with them when they work.”
 (Babylonian Talmud, Baba Metzia 29b)

-From the Arches Spring, we continued to the ancient synagogue (POI #3 on the map).
+We continued to the ancient synagogue (point of interest #3 on the map).

 We can see that the local residents invested massive financial resources and energy in its construction.
-Such a magnificent building must have required substantial funding, the source of which was the local olive oil production, and – perhaps – an industry which was located near the spring.
+Such a magnificent building must have required substantial funding, the source of which was the local olive oil production and – perhaps – an industry near the spring.

 The building was erected in the 6th century CE (approximately 500 years after the destruction of the Second Temple) and was the center of communal life.
 It was here that prayer, Torah reading, and other public activities were regularly conducted.

-As you enter the synagogue from the side entrance, you will see that the synagogue was built on top on another building.
+As you enter the synagogue from the side entrance, you will see that it was built on top of another building.